RaymondLloyd/Stock-Analysis/README.md

 ### Advantages and Disadvantages
 As far as refactoring the code, there is definately an advantage of automating the "macro" to do the analysis faster and more efficiently.
-The disadvantage of creating  the "macro" is that some things might not run to nyour needs because of one misspelled word or misplaced varible/etc. it can get taxing on the brain trying to figure out where you went wrong.
+The disadvantage of creating  the "macro" is that some things might not run to your needs because of one misspelled word or misplaced varible/etc. It can get taxing on the brain trying to figure out where you went wrong.

 ### What are the pro's and con's of refactoring the original subroutine?
 The original script ran just fine without refactoring.
 The refactored routine shaved just milliseconds off of the original.
 But on the other hand, we are able to access both sheets without having to dive in too much.